Pauked/app-lemonator/readme.md

 - ``%temp%`` - The current user's Temp folder
 - ``%windir%`` - The Windows folder

-_The above shortcuts are only available on Windows.
-You can type them into Explorer to check what there are._
+_You can check these by typing them into Explorer._

 App Lemonator also has the ability to work out where your Dropbox folder is and use that as a shortcut.
 This is useful for apps that store their settings in Dropbox.

 - ``%personaldropbox%`` - The current user's Personal Dropbox folder
 - ``%businessdropbox%`` - The current user's Business Dropbox folder

-_The above shortcuts are only available on Windows.
-It will look for your Dropbox\info.json file and parse out the correct folder._
+_This works by looking for your Dropbox\info.json file and parsing out the correct folder._

 ## Logging

-If you want to see what App Lemonator is doing under the hood, open ``%temp%\app-lemonator.log`` in a text editor of your choice on Windows.
-The same log file will be in your temp folder on macOS (you can use ``echo $TMPDIR`` in a Terminal window to find it).
+If you want to see what App Lemonator is doing under the hood, open ``%temp%\app-lemonator.log`` in a text editor of your choice.

-## macOS support

-Whilst the app was primarily written for Windows it also works on macOS.
-The app acts more as a simple shortcut manager on macOS support the ``folder-search`` and ``shortcut`` options.
-Features related to grepping PowerShell output from the Windows App Store and Windows environment path shortcuts are not relevant on macOS.

-If there is a need for more macOS specific features, please raise an issue and I'll see what I can do.